-Rotator Cuff Repair in Rochester, NY
+Rotator Cuff Surgery in Rochester, NY

 A torn rotator cuff is a fairly common injury, as well as a painful one.
 These tears can occur as either a partial, or total tear, which may or may not require surgical treatment depending upon the severity of the individual case.

 If you’re experiencing symptoms of a torn rotator cuff in the Rochester area, contact Rochester Community Orthopaedics today to schedule an appointment.
 Give us a call at (585) 218-4337 or request an appointment through our secure online form.

 The rotator cuff itself is made up of four muscles that together form a single cuff of tendon that connects to the head of the humerus.
 This cuff is what allows the shoulder to move around in all directions.

 Much of the movement that our arms make is determined by the rotator cuff, which is why injuries to this area can be particularly painful.
 Even a task as simple as lifting your arm above your head would be impossible with a torn rotator cuff.

 In reality, there are an immeasurable number of ways in which a person could injure their rotator cuff.
 However, most often, a torn rotator cuff occurs from:

 - Athletic activities, especially those involving lots of shoulder movement like tennis or baseball

 - Shoulder impingement syndrome